Beneath their 'Type-A' reputation, Kirkland associates are just “normal people who like to work hard.”

 Kirkland’s main practice areas are corporate, intellectual property, litigation and restructuring.

-Kirkland & Ellis LLP is a 1,600-attorney law firm representing global clients in complex corporate, dispute resolution and arbitration, intellectual property, litigation, restructuring, tax and technology matters.
+Kirkland & Ellis LLP is a 1,900-attorney law firm representing global clients in private equity, M&A and other complex corporate transactions, litigation and dispute resolution/ arbitration, intellectual property, and restructuring matters.
 The firm has offices in Beijing, Chicago, Hong Kong, Houston, London, Los Angeles, Munich, New York, Palo Alto, San Francisco, Shanghai and Washington, DC.
 The firm’s principal goals are to provide the highest-quality legal services available anywhere; to be an instrumental part of each client’s success; and to recruit, retain and advance the brightest legal talent.

 • Associate salaries: 1st year: $180,000